ranon-rat/zombiesArduinoGame/README.md

 # simpleArduinoGame

-# products that you need for play this
+# Products that you need for play this
 For use this you need to have

 - an arduino ( we can be mega,nano,uno,etc)